PROBABLE, LIKELY, TRUE

 4. The Aristotelian de-dramatization:

-The Socratic quest for truth unfolds in this atmosphere of tragic radicality.
-Aristotle radically de-dramatizes the whole problematic by arguing that elaborated probable opinion and truth do not conflict but are in fact complementary.
-This is the case for at least four reasons.
-On the one hand, a first range of three reasons:
+The Socratic quest for truth unfolds in this atmosphere of tragic radicalism.
+Aristotle radically de-dramatizes the whole problem by arguing that elaborated probable opinion and truth are not in conflict but are in fact complementary.
+This is true for at least four reasons.
+On the one hand, a first set of three reasons:

-The plausible is thus defined not as any opinion bearing the mask of truth, but as a positive orientation, a first step towards truth, expressed in the form of an endoxon, that must be dialectically tested, S. Dialectic.
-It follows that “persuasion” is simply defined as a provisional state of the individual in his quest of truth, a first step toward a progressively constructed truth in progress.
+The plausible is thus defined not as any opinion that wears the mask of truth, but as a positive orientation, a first step toward truth, expressed in the form of an endoxon, that must be dialectically tested, see Dialectic.
+It follows that « being convinced of sth. » should be defined simply as a provisional state of the individual in his search for truth, a first step toward a truth in progress.